Unity-Technologies/com.unity.services.samples.multiplayer-chess-cloud-code/README.md

 # Multiplayer Chess Sample

-A sample project that demonstrates how to implement a server authoritative multiplayer game using [Unity Gaming Services](https://unity.com/solutions/gaming-services).
+A sample project that demonstrates how to implement a server authoritative asynchronous multiplayer game using [Unity Gaming Services](https://unity.com/solutions/gaming-services), without needing a dedicated game server.

 ## Setup